Are you thinking about buying a dog but would like an idea of how much they cost to keep?

 Responsible owners buy from caring and professional breeders and while you’ll pay more, we suggest you do the same.

 Not only does this mean your puppy is likely to be healthier and live longer but your cash won’t be used to fund puppy farms where animals are mistreated.

-According to the Kennel Club, 41% of puppy owners never saw their pet with its mother.
+According to the Kennel Club in 2017, 41% of puppy owners never saw their pet with its mother.